guzzle/guzzle/docs/request-options.rst

 timeout
 -------

-:Summary: Float describing the timeout of the request in seconds.
+:Summary: Float describing the total timeout of the request in seconds.
 Use ``0``
         to wait indefinitely (the default behavior).
 :Types: float
 :Default: ``0``